jl455/woocommerce-cardconnect/readme.txt

 Yes, we support both v2.x of the Subscriptions extension as well as the older v1.5.x .
 We highly recommend that you use v2.x for best results.

+= Does this support the WooCommerce Pre-Orders extension? =

+Yes.

 == Changelog ==
 = 2.0.0 =
 * Major release to fully support the WooCommerce Subscriptions 2.x extension plugin for the WooCommerce store.
+* Support for WooCommerce Pre-Orders extension has also been added.

 = 1.0.5 =
 * Fix: Issue with error messages covering Card Connect fields.